Winston-Salem Live Music Guide

 Live Music in Kernersville

-It starts with Gypsy Road Brewing, one of the town's two craft breweries, which features bands nearly every weekend.
-A mile away is The Emporium, a self-professed "nerdy rock & roll bar" that regularly features original artists and a popular Wednesday Jam night.
-In downtown Kernersville, Folly's has a mix of rotating bands each Friday and Saturday while nearby Breathe Cocktail Lounge offers occasional live music, comedy shows, and other performances.
+On the east side of Forsyth County, Kernersville has plenty of standout spots to catch a show.
+A good starting point is Gypsy Road, one of the town's two craft breweries, which features bands nearly every weekend.
+A mile away is The Emporium, a self-professed "nerdy rock & roll bar" that regularly features original artists and hosts a popular Wednesday Jam night.
+In downtown, Folly's has a mix of rotating bands each Friday and Saturday while nearby Breathe Cocktail Lounge offers occasional live music, comedy shows, and other shows.

-Side Notes: More on the Music Scene
+Side Notes: More on the Local Music Scene